One Day in Kuala Lumpur, Malaysia: Itinerary & Where to Go in 24 Hours

 Where to stay with 24 hours in Kuala Lumpur

 When you’ve only got one day in KL, choosing where to stay in Kuala Lumpur isn’t such a difficult task.
-As much as the Malaysian capital can seem like a massive sprawl, the action for tourists revolves around the city centre.
-Look for accommodations around Chinatown, KLCC and Bukit Bintang.
-Get your search started with these top Kuala Lumpur hotels:
+As much as the Malaysian capital can seem like a massive sprawl, the action for tourists revolves around the city center.
+Look for accommodations around Chinatown, KLCC, and Bukit Bintang.
+Get your search started with these top hotels:

-• Grand Hyatt Kuala Lumpur is one of the best luxury hotels in Kuala Lumpur.
+• Grand Hyatt Kuala Lumpur is one of the top luxury hotels in Kuala Lumpur.
 This 5-star gem spikes up the serotonin with its palatial rooms and spellbinding vistas.

 More 1-day Kuala Lumpur itinerary ideas